 - Such roads eliminate dust infiltration.

-- It can resist adverse effects of rain, changes in temperature and wind.
+- It can resist the adverse effects of rain, changes in temperature, and wind flow.

 - The cost of construction is low.

 - If maintained in good condition, it can carry a traffic load of about 900 tons per lane per day.

 - If the WBM road surface is poorly maintained, it causes inconvenience and hazard to the traffic.